openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

                             non-default list of comma-separated processing
                             hooks for inspector.

+inspector_store_data_in_nginx: Boolean value, default true.
+If true, this
+                               enables data gathered during introspection to be stored in the local Nginx web server.
+In this mode, Nginx masquerades as an unauthenticated
+                               'Swift' object storage service.
+Nginx is
+                               configured to only allow the required operations on the 'ironic-inspector' object container.

 ### Virtual Environment Install

 Bifrost can install ironic into a python virtual environment using the